opral/load-test/README.md

 # inlang sdk load-test repo with i18next

-This repo can be used to simulate a repo with a larger numbers of meesages.
+This repo can be used for volume testing, with more meesages than existing unit tests.

 ### test defaults
 1. This test generates 1000 messages in English.